Glenview 4th of July Celebration

 Independence Day Parade

 We are thrilled to be hosting a full parade through downtown Glenview.
-This year marks Glenview’s 125th anniversary, and Glenview’s 4th of July parade is part of the celebration!
 Join us for our annual tradition with floats, entertainers and giveaways!
-The parade will feature parade floats and entries from local organizations, and this year’s parade theme is Glenview: Past, Present, Future!
+The parade will feature parade floats and entries from local organizations and businesses.
+The theme of this year’s parade is America’s Greatest Hits.
+View the parade program.

 Parade Route